CBC Short Story Prize

 The CBC Literary Prizes/Prix littéraires Radio-Canada are the most important prizes awarded to unpublished literary work in Canada.
 They bring visibility to authors who are beginning their writing career and help promote the careers of well-known Canadian writers.

-In addition to a cash prize of $6,000 from the Canada Council for the Arts, the Grand Prize winner will receive a two-week writing residency at The Banff Centre and will be published in Air Canada’s enRoute magazine.
+In addition to a cash prize of $6,000 from the Canada Council for the Arts, the Grand Prize winner will receive a writing residency at The Banff Centre and will be published in Air Canada’s enRoute magazine.
 The other finalists will each receive $1,000 from the Canada Council for the Arts, and will be published right here on Canada Writes.

 Good luck to all five finalists, and thanks to all who participated this year!